PURPOSE & OBJECTIVE

 Because Assistant Community Managers assist the entire pool of managers, they must be flexible, be able to follow directions, be attentive to detail, be able to prioritize assigned tasks and manage their time, and be able to work with many different personalities.
 They must be proficient in Microsoft Windows, Word, Excel, and Outlook.
 They must possess good verbal and written communication skills and excellent customer service skills.
 They must have a positive attitude, a desire to learn constantly, and a desire to become a Community Manager themselves eventually.
 They must be reliable and dependable, on time, and have reliable transportation.
 A high school diploma is required, and some college is preferred.

 An Operations Supervisor

 An Assistant Community Manager spends 80% of their time in a professional office environment.
 20% of their time is spent on-site in communities assisting Community Managers.

 Assistant Community Managers must be able to walk the common areas when assisting the Community Managers on site.
 They must also be able to walk an entire community while assisting Community Managers with annual maintenance inspections.

 POSITION TYPE AND HOURS OF WORK

 Assistant Community Managers are expected to have reliable transportation to get them to and from communities.
 ProCom manages associations primarily in Anne Arundel and Prince George’s Counties.
-However, there are a few ProCom managed associations in northern Calvert County, northern Charles County, and Howard County.
+However, there are a few ProCom-managed associations in northern Calvert County, northern Charles County, and Howard County.
 ProCom may expand to other counties in Maryland.
-The average travel distance to a ProCom managed community is 15 miles.
-Assistant Community Managers are also expected to attend continuing education classes and seminars, all which are within driving distance.
-ProCom reimburses all employees for work related travel.
+The average travel distance to a ProCom-managed community is 15 miles.
+Assistant Community Managers are also expected to attend continuing education classes and seminars, all of which are within driving distance.
+ProCom reimburses all employees for work-related travel.